livingshade/ebpf-doc/docs/rcore.md

 # copy map2.dump to your user program, take ebpf_user_loadprogextest.c as example
 ```

-That is because rCore tutorial does not support `mmap` or `malloc`, we have to mannually copy the byte code into a `char []` array. `hex2char.py` just read a ELF and print out its hex value byte by byte.
+That is because rCore tutorial does not support `mmap` or `malloc`, we have to mannually copy the byte code into a `char []` . `hex2char.py` reads an ELF and print out its hex value byte by byte.
 We also have to mannually set the length of the program as argument.
 You can refer to zCore test program if you have implmented `mmap` or `malloc` and `fstat` for kernel.

-Don't forget to change `build.sh` before you run `make run` in `os8`
+Don't forget to change `build.sh` before you type `make run`

 ### Details about Makefile

-You can skip this section if you are not interested in the details.
-But if you want to migrate from scratch, you need to know the whole procedure.
+This section can be skipped if you are not interested in the details.
+But to do it from scratch, you need to know the whole procedure.

 We need to compile the user program and link it with our library.
 We just use uCore-Test's makefile because its compatitble with rCore.
 But for eBPF programs, we need a user library `bpf.h` and `bpf.c`, in `ucore/include`, `ucore/lib`, respectively.